Issue Date: December 15, 2014

 Another choice for tinsel during this time was lead.
 German company Stanniolfabrik Eppstein received an imperial patent on lead tinsel in 1904.
 That tinsel consisted of a gray, dull lead alloy foil with shiny tin bonded on top, says Dirk Mälzer, chief executive officer of the firm’s modern-day descendant EppsteinFOILS.
 The other components of the lead alloy are no longer known, Mälzer says.
 The product was called Stanniol Lametta, from the Latin word for tin and an Italian term meaning “tiny blade.”

 But lead-filled tinsel wasn’t German-only merchandise.
-Kinderman says Brite Star was selling the tree bling “with a large component of lead” by the early 1950s.
+South Philadelphia-based Brite Star Manufacturing was selling the tree bling “with a large component of lead” by the early 1950s, says Brite Star’s Judy Kinderman.

 Lead-based tinsel was a hit.
 “It was beautiful,” says Susan Waggoner, author of “Handcrafted Christmas” and other books about the holiday’s history.
 “You had to put it on the tree one strand at a time,” she recalls.
 “It didn’t tarnish and it would hang down heavy, and you’d have that dripping, glittering icicle effect.”